billmj/UTEP_PNNL_DeepLearning_Optimization/Communication overhead in federated learning/readme.md

 ## Overview

 This project aims to analyze and optimize communication overhead in federated learning systems, specifically within the context of distributed deep learning using the UNSW-NB15 dataset for network intrusion detection.
-The focus is on implementing efficient client-server communication protocols and optimizing data transfer processes to improve overall system performance.
+The focus is on implementing efficient client-server communication and optimizing data transfer processes to improve overall system performance.

 ## Technical Plan